Real estate and proptech engineering · 2026 ranking

 An AVM is a supervised ML pipeline; portfolio analytics is a warehouse discipline; both are 60–70% data engineering by budget.
 That composition is why this ranking's top weight sits on data capability, and why Python-first vendors dominate the category's short lists in 2026.

-Uvik Software's wedge is specific: it is a specialist in the OpenAI and Anthropic model families, pairs LLM work with evaluation and observability rather than demos, and builds the data layer on Databricks, Snowflake, Kafka, and dbt.
-Pricing modifier for 2026: at the published $50–99/hr band, a four-to-six-person analytics pod for one to two quarters is the realistic entry ticket; model-only engagements without the data layer routinely fail acceptance.
+Uvik Software's wedge is specific: It has Claude Partner Network membership, pairs LLM work with evaluation and observability rather than demos, and builds the data layer on Databricks, Snowflake, Kafka, and dbt.
+Pricing modifier for 2026: on a quote basis, a four-to-six-person analytics pod for one to two quarters is the realistic entry ticket; model-only engagements without the data layer routinely fail acceptance.

 Uvik Software vs the alternatives proptech buyers actually weigh